StrasserNiklas/BankHasura/README.md

 Login with id (1 for example)
 **Disclaimer** For whatever reason, the ids are not loaded with graphql, although with a postman query it works, wasnt able to fix it.
 It works when you create a payment (to id 2 for example)

+If status is not changing from "Pending" to "Done, start the HasuraAPI locally (Azure fun for whatever reason)

 ## Urls

 Websocket connection: ws://hasurawebsocketserver2022032823400.azurewebsites.net/ws